Please consider this tutorial a living document, which may change based upon community feedback and ongoing plugin development.

 Species-labels: caveat emptor!

+--include-species-labels flag!
+This flag simply takes the source organism name of a given sequence and appends it as the "species" label.
 The examples below highlight a case where the source / host organism was used as the annotation for the species label, rather than the organism from which the sequence is actually derived from:

 d__Bacteria; p__Proteobacteria; c__Gammaproteobacteria; o__Enterobacteriales; f__Enterobacteriaceae; g__Serratia; s__Oryza_sativa